mzacki/mzacki.github.io/_posts/2023-06-20-sql-cheatsheet-5.md

 ### Summary: SQL basics for Java devs

 Practice your SQL skills.
 Do not have a feeling that you need to start from the scratch over and over again!
-In particular, if you're a beginner or you do not work with SQL very often (it is not uncommon).
+In particular, if you're a beginner, or you do not work with SQL very often (it is not uncommon).
 SQL problems can be like a Nemesis: I saw senior architects hairs growing grey because of complex SQL issues affecting company performance.
 They were stammering trying to admit that there is a bug that no one is able to easily resolve.